gvargaNJIT/cs630TaskManager/readme.md

 ### To start program in bash:

+For this project, I was using WSL2 and Ubuntu so if not using that make sure the Linux libraries are downloaded and a g++ complier.

-Make sure you have Qt with:
+Make sure you have Qt on Ubuntu with:

 ```sh
 sudo apt install qt5-qmake qtbase5-dev